Skip to content

 • A bad credit remortgage is often a stepping stone

-• Maintain clean payments for 2–3 years
+• Keep your payments clean for 2–3 years

 What do lenders look at when you remortgage with bad credit?